Differentiation of Self

 Fusion with Others, is the extent to which a person maintains thoughts and feelings consistent with important others to gain/maintain the acceptance and approval of others.
 Individuals with low scores on this dimension may feel a need for approval, or to appease others.
 They may be unduly affected by criticism of others, have difficulty making decisions without guidance from others, and feel physically sick at disagreements with important others.
 Those with high scores on this dimension are able to consult with others and consider their views.
 Though they may be influenced by others, they can still make their own decisions and judgements based upon what feels right to them.

 Research at this service suggests improvements in Fusion with Others are possible through counselling.
-The following graph shows average changes in Differentiation of Self: Fusion with Others experienced by fifteen clients to August 2019 after an average of sixteen sessions:
+The following graph shows average changes in Differentiation of Self: Fusion with Others experienced by 20 clients to January 2021 after an average of 15 sessions:

 The extent to which a person has a differentiated self can influence, amongst other things, relationship satisfaction.
 For example, mindfulness, the ability to bring attention and awareness to the present moment and to relate to these in an accepting and non-judgemental way, has been found to predict relationship satisfaction through mindful attunement to one’s partner.
 Research has shown that the effect of mindfulness upon relationship satisfaction acts through (is caused by) ‘the ability to maintain a clearly defined sense of self even in the wake of stressful situations and the ability to successfully navigate relationship demands without becoming overwhelmed by or overly fused with one’s partner (Kaddouma et al., 2015).
 These researchers found the effect of mindfulness upon relationship satisfaction was caused by the differentiated self, especially the I-position and Fusion with Others parts.